tbrassel/HumanMicrobiomeProjectRShiny/README.md

-# HumanMicrobiomeProjectRShiny
+# Human Microbiome Project RShiny APP
-A R Shiny app to visualize data from the Human Microbiome Project
+A RShiny app to visualize data from the Human Microbiome Project